 Revenues.
 Our revenues were \$118,847,754 for the year ended December 31, 2014, compared to \$134,534,540 for the same period of 2013, a decrease of 11.7%.
 This decrease was primarily due to the softening in the seismic market that began in early 2013, our operation of fewer crews in the United States and Canada during the twelve months ended December 31, 2014 compared to the same period of 2013, and the adverse winter weather conditions in parts of the United States and Canada during the first quarter of 2014.
 We operated four crews in the United States during the first and second quarters of 2014, added one crew during the third quarter ended September 30, 2014, and idled two crews during the fourth quarter, ending the quarter with three crews in the United States for the quarter ended December 31, 2014.
 In Canada, we operated six crews for most of this year's first quarter and ended the first quarter with four crews.
 By late-April, all Canadian crews had been shut down following the end of the winter season.
-We added one crew in Canada for the winter season, ending the quarter with five crews.
-This compares with our operation of nine crews in the United States and six crews in Canada during the first quarter of 2013 with eight crews operating in the United States and ended the quarter with two crews, and began the third quarter of 2013 with three crews operating in the United States and ended the quarter with two crews, and began the third quarter of 2013 with three crews operating in the United States and ended the crews in Canada, we began the second quarter of 2013 operating six crews and ended the quarter operating two crews.
+We added one crew in Canada in the beginning of June for summer work, but that crew worked intermittently during the third quarter.
+During the fourth quarter we added crews in Canada for the winter season, ending the quarter with five crews.
+This compares with our operation of nine crews in the United States and six crews in Canada during the first quarter of 2013.
+We began the second quarter of 2013 with eight crews operating in the United States and ended the quarter with two crews, and began the third quarter of 2013 with three crews operating in the United States and ended the quarter with two crews and ended the quarter of 2013 operating six crews and ended the quarter operating two crews.
 In the third quarter of 2013, we operated three crews in Canada for short term work at the beginning of the quarter but had no crews operating in Canada by the end of the quarter.
 We started and ended the fourth quarter of 2013 operating three crews in Canada.